dqops/dqo/docs/dqo-concepts/definition-of-data-quality-kpis.md

 data is compliant, and the data consumer reviewed the compliance with data quality checks to ensure that the data has not been corrupted on the way.

-DQOps data quality checks that are defined in [.dqotable.yaml](../reference/yaml/TableYaml.md#tableyaml) files are a simple way to define the data contract that could be shared between the data publisher and the data consumer, also ensuring the compliance with KPIs.
+DQOps data quality checks that are defined in [.dqotable.yaml](../reference/yaml/TableYaml.md#tableyaml) files are a simple way to define the data contract that can be shared between the data publisher and the data consumer, also ensuring compliance with KPIs.

 ### **Sharing data**
 DQOps can be used by the data publisher to proof that the data quality was verified for every batch of data, and the data quality